 Many first-time DUII/DUI offenders in Oregon are eligible for diversion, which is an agreement with the court that ultimately allows for the dismissal of your DUI.
 The diversion agreement lasts a year and requires you to pay fines, attend a victim's class and obtain alcohol evaluation and treatment.
 If you successfully complete the year-long diversion, the court will dismiss your DUI.

-I am Portland DUI defense lawyer Andy Green.
-I offer a free initial consultation to review the circumstances of your case to determine if diversion could be a good option for you.
+I am Andy Green, and I offer a free initial consultation to review the circumstances of your case to determine if diversion could be a good option for you.

 Is Diversion an Option for Me?